Skip to main content

 Steven is a research assistant on the TRIP programme, investigating the ways to enhance delivery into the cochlea using a range of models.
 He joined the group through a summer studentship and an honours project, where he characterised the microanatomy of the osseous (bony) cochlear surface using scanning electron microscopy, micro-CT, and other imaging tools.
 (LinkedIn)

-Sachini is undertaking a Master of Audiology thesis focused on characterising the sheep endolymphatic duct and endolymphatic sac, and comparing their anatomy with human structures.
+Jooa is undertaking a Master of Audiology thesis focused on characterising the sheep cochlear aqueduct, and comparing their anatomy with human structures.

 Jodi Rangitaawa — Rangahau assistant (Application of Te Ao Māori and Kaupapa Māori)